ShahsTestingZone/100-Days-of-Kotlin/log.md

 - I replaced the list of sleep data displayed by the RecyclerView in the app with a grid of sleep data.
 - I learnt how to use a different LayoutManager to change how your data is displayed in the RecyclerView by implementing the layout manager programmatically
 - I update the list_item_sleep_night.xml and removed the textview as we were using a different viewholder pattern/design
-- I updated the BindingApater util class to change into a companion object and used the @JvmStatic notation to resolve new runtime error that was stopping compliation
+- I updated the Binding Adapter (Binding Adapter within a class) util class to change into a companion object and used the @JvmStatic notation to resolve new runtime error that was stopping compliation

 Surprisingly this was an easy transtion from a LinerLayout to a Grid Layout.
 Very small changes where made the most important being bullet point three.